teraspora/ts-website/README.md

 ## Technologies Used

-<p>The site was lovingly crafted by hand, using raw semantic HTML5 and CSS3.
+<p>The site was lovingly crafted by hand, using raw semantic HTML5 and CSS3, with just an iota of Javascript on the Gallery page to switch images randomly.
 	I did not use any preprocessors like Sass or HAML, or CSS libraries like Bootstrap, as I felt I first needed to learn the nuts and bolts, particularly of CSS.
 The only external resources used are Google Fonts (for <a target="_blank" href="https://fonts.google.com/specimen/Mali">Mali</a> and <a target="_blank" href="https://fonts.google.com/specimen/Rubik">Rubik</a>), Font Awesome for social media icons, and embedded iframes from Youtube and Shadertoy, which is all my own content in the form of fractal videos and shader programs I've created myself.</p>
 <p>
 	All the images are mine.
 The photographs were taken with my Nikon Coolpix P500 digital SLR camera, and the fractal images were generated my Java escape-time fractal program.
 I use <a target="_blank" href="https://www.imagemagick.org/script/index.php">ImageMagick</a> to resize them where necessary, or occasionally <a target="_blank" href="https://www.gimp.org/">GIMP</a>.</p>